Plaid Cymru will process your data in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

-We have a legitimate interest to get a sense of general political opinion across Wales
+To get a sense of general political opinion across Wales

 You can always opt out of receiving any messages from Plaid Cymru or to exercise any of your legal rights.

-We are committed to respecting your rights over your data and in some circumstances, we will have a legitimate interest to continue to process your data even where you have exercised one of your rights.
+We are committed to respecting your rights over your data and in some circumstances, we will have a legal duty to continue to process your data even where you have exercised one of your rights.
 For example, if you request that we stop processing your data for purposes of direct marketing then we justify keeping a record of this request to ensure that your wishes are respected.